The pergola in the Eliot and Linda Paine Rhododendron Discovery Garden.

 The newest addition to the landscape of The Holden Arboretum, the 4.5 acre Eliot and Linda Paine Rhododendron Discovery Garden allows visitors to learn more about this beautiful landscape plant as they stroll down the winding paths designed by MTR Landscape Architects and constructed by Vizmeg Inc. of Stow, past beds planted by Holden's team of horticulturists.

 Within the garden, visitors can learn more about the Heath family, which includes rhododendrons, azaleas, mountain laurel and blueberries.
-Garden interpretation also explores the important roll hybridizers from Northeast Ohio in the introduction of new hybrids to the market and the best ways to care for rhododendrons at home.
+Garden interpretation also explores the important role hybridizers from Northeast Ohio in the introduction of new hybrids to the market and the best ways to care for rhododendrons at home.

 This is the first new garden to open at Holden since the completion of the Arlene and Arthur S. Holden Jr. Butterfly Garden in 2003 and is part of Holden's core development plan, funded by the New Leaf Campaign.